kareniel/awesome-evm-security/README.md

 - [Smart Contract Security Verification Standard](https://securing.github.io/SCSVS/)
 - [Secureth guidelines](https://guidelines.secureth.org/) - Aid you in formulating your own software engineering process by giving a complete picture of all the different concerns and expectations in your software projects
 - [CryptoCurrency Security Standard (CCSS)](https://cryptoconsortium.github.io/CCSS/) - A set of requirements for all information systems that make use of cryptocurrencies, including exchanges, web applications, and cryptocurrency storage solutions

-# Guides
-- [CryptoSec.info](https://cryptosec.info/) - Information to help beginners learn how to protect their funds against hackers and scammers
-- [How to become a smart contract auditor](https://cmichel.io/how-to-become-a-smart-contract-auditor/) - Frequently asked questions that are related to auditing and auditors can get their first job

 # Assets
 - [Security Considerations in the Solidity documentation](https://docs.soliditylang.org/en/v0.8.6/security-considerations.html)